-But it has happened most felicitously, in relation to the question before us, that the Psalms most obnoxious to the censures of a spurious, and an unsanctified sentimentality, have been cited by an Apostle, as the languago of the Spirit.
-The sixty-ninth and hundred-and-ninth would seem, when approached by the opponents of the Old Testament Psalms, to excite more than common heat.
+But it has happened most felicitously, in relation to the question before us, that the Psalms most obnoxious to the censures of a spurious, and an unsanctified sentimentality, have been cited by an Apostle as the language of the Spirit.
+The sixtyninth and hundred-and-ninth would seem, when approached by the opponents of the Old Testament Psalms, to excite more than common heat.
 I shall produce a few verses from each.
-Ps. lxix.
-25, 27, 28.
 "Let their habitation be desolate; and let none dwell in their tents.
 Add iniquity unto their iniquity; and let them not come into thy righteousness.
-Let them be blotted out of the book of the living, and not be written with the righteous."-cix.
-6, 7, 8, "Set thou a wicked man over him: and let Satan stand at his right hand.
-When he shall be judged let him be condemned; and let his prayer become sin.
-Let his days be few; and let another take his office."
-Admitted: the language is strong.
-All may not be able to reconcile it with other declarations and petitions.
-Are they who cannot, at liberty to conclude that it is really inconsistent with love to our enemies?
-Let us hear how Peter speaks of those Psalms.
-Acts i.
+Let them be blotted out of the book of the living, and not be written with the righteous."(1) "Set thou a wicked man over him; and let Satan stand at his rght hand.